dart-lang/language/resources/type-system/inference.md

     `Stream<K>`; let `E` be the type such that `Stream<E>` is a super-interface of `S`; and update `T` to be `UP(E, T)`.

+In these rules, 'in the block' refers to return and yield statements that will complete the execution of the function literal under inference, not the ones, if any, that will complete the execution of a nested function body.

 The **actual returned type** of the function literal is the value of `T` after all `return` and `yield` statements in the block body have been considered.